schollz/workshops/README.md

 ;install https://github.com/schollz/ambulation
 ```

 Now refresh maiden.
 There is a new code repository in `code/ambulation`.
 We will edit two files: `sampling.lua` and `sampling/Engine_Sampling.sc`.
 Start with `sampling/Engine_Sampling.sc`.
 Try adding your own fx to it and then run `sampling.lua`.
-Try changing the key 2 or key 3 to activate yoru sample [in these lines of code](https://github.com/schollz/ambulation/blob/main/sampling.lua#L114-L120).
+Try changing the key 2 or key 3 to activate your sample [in these lines of code](https://github.com/schollz/ambulation/blob/main/sampling.lua#L114-L120).

 ## Other SuperCollider resources/inspiration